MANDORLA

 THOMAS WENZEL & REINER XAVER SEDELMEIER

-The industrial derivation of the surface design was what particularly excited KPM chief designer Thomas Wenzel.
-And what would ultimately define the shapes of the products: “Tear plate is normally rolled, so the starting point was quickly to use the cylinder, or in other words: the tube, as the shape.”
-Wenzel invented the jug, cup and vase and sorted the mandorlas in a regular arrangement so that the viewer “knows for himself what he is actually looking at.
-The shapes are beautiful and simple, but the relief feel creates an irritation that is remembered.
-The choice of bisque porcelain as a material emphasizes the sharpness and precision.”
+The industrial derivation of the surface design was what particularly inspired KPM head designer Thomas Wenzel.
+And what would ultimately also define the shapes of the products: "Tear drop sheet metal is normally rolled, so the starting point was quickly to take the cylinder, or in other words: the tube, as the shape."
+Wenzel came up with the jug, mug and vase and arranged the mandorlas in a regular order so that the viewer "can see for themselves what they are actually looking at.
+The shapes are beautiful and simple, but the relief-like feel creates an irritation that one remembers.
+The choice of bisque porcelain as a material emphasizes the sharpness and precision."